If you have a WordPress powered website, you need to take control of your own backups.

-It can happen so easily.
-Do not wait for the miserable experience of losing your website data to put backup measures in place.
+Do not wait for the absolutely miserable experience of losing your website data to put backup measures in place.

-There seems to be a pervasive belief held by a lot of small service business owners that getting hacked will never happen to them.
-After all, why would a hacker want to target their website, they’re not collecting sensitive information.
+There seems to be a pervasive belief held by a lot of small business owners that getting hacked or having their website infected with malware will never happen to them, but it does happen quite often.

 However, there’s always a bit of a risk that an update won’t go as smoothly as hoped and suddenly a plugin might stop working.

 Or if you run updates to your WordPress theme, you might find that the updated theme is no longer fully compatible with your website’s customizations and suddenly your website breaks.